 There’s also a handy quiz out there called Put A Cup In It that can help you decide which reusable menstrual cup is right for you.

 Reusable Cloth Pads

 A great alternative to disposable sanitary pads is the reusable cloth pad.
 Cloth pads do require an upfront cost since you will need to buy more than one to last your entire cycle.
-However, in the long run, they are much cheaper than disposables.
-One great benefit of the cloth pad is the elimination of that plastic-y diaper feel that you normally get with disposable pads.
-Cloth pads are SUPER soft, breathable, and comfortable.
+However, in the long run, they are much cheaper than disposable pads.
+One great benefit of the cloth pad is the elimination of that plastic-y diaper feel that you normally get with traditional pads.
+Reusable pads are SUPER soft, breathable, and comfortable.
+They are often made of natural fibers.
 They also come in different sizes and styles like cloth liners, moderate absorbency pads, and heavy absorbency pads.

 The number one question I get about cloth pads is “how do I wash my cloth pads?”
 And it’s honestly super simple!
-If your cloth pads are gently used, just toss them directly in the wash with your other laundry.
-If they are heavily used, rinse them in cold water before throwing them in the wash with your other clothes.
+If your washable pads are gently used, just toss them directly in the wash with your other laundry.
+If they are heavily used, rinse them in cold water before throwing them in the washing machine with your other clothes.
 I know some zero waste moms that also just wash their cloth pads with the cloth diapers at their house.